-(c) Only the county elections official may authorize personnel to pick up ballots from official sites for ballot deposit.
+(c) Only the county elections official may authorize person-

+nel to pick up ballots from official sites for ballot deposit.

-Method of Calculating Registered Voters Eligible to Vote for Elections Conducted Pursuant to Article XI, section 11g (3) (a) and (4)(e)(A) of the Oregon Constitution
+Method of Calculating Registered Voters Eligible to Vote for Elections conducted pursuant to Article XI, section 8 of the Oregon Constitution

-(1) The purpose of this rule is to interpret two sections of Article XI, section 11g of the Oregon Constitution which require a particular voter turnout.
-This rule applies to elections conducted under section 11g (3)(a) (to approve new or additional ad valorem property tax levies) and 11g (4)(e)(A) (to approve taxing district annexations), except for the general election during an even numbered year.
-The constitution requires that the approval be obtained at an election where the number of electors casting a ballot is not less than 50% "of the registered voters eligible to vote on the question".
-Art XI, section 11g (3)(a), Or Constitution.
-Section 11g (4) (e) (A) uses the phrase "of the registered voters eligible to vote in the election".
-This will be interpreted to be an identical requirement.
-These requirements will be interpreted consistently with the voter registration statutes in ORS chapter 247 and with the requirements of federal law (National Voter Registration Act, P.L.
+(1) The purpose of this rule is to interpret Article XI, section 8 of the Oregon Constitution which requires a particular voter turnout for certain tax elections.
+The constitution requires that approval may occur only at an election when "at least 50% of registered voters eligible to vote in the election cast a ballot" unless the election is a general election in an even-numbered year.
+Art XI, section 8, Oregon Constitution.
+This requirement will be interpreted consistently with the voter registration statutes in ORS chapter 247 and with the requirements of federal law (National Voter Registration Act, P.L.
 103-31).
 The rule also interprets the phrase "cast a ballot".
 This rule applies only to vote by mail elections.

-(2) County elections officials shall use this rule to assist in calculating the eligibility of voters in a particular election, for purposes of determining whether the election has sufficient turnout to allow a passing election conducted under section 11g(3)(a) (to approve new or additional ad valorem property tax levies) and 11g(4)(e)(A) (to approve taxing district annexations) to be considered approved.
+(2) County elections officials shall use this rule to assist in calculating the eligibility of voters in a particular election, for purposes of determining whether the election has sufficient turnout to allow a passing election conducted under Article XI to be considered approved.